slott56/slott56.github.io/Pelican/content/blog/2008/09/2008_09_02-lean_projects_not_deficient_projects.rst

 But what about overall cost?
 What's the "total cost to do [X]?"
 Well...
 First, we have to define [X] so we can define the total cost.
-In order to define [X], we have to throw Agile out the window and create a :strong:`Big Plan Up Front`.
+In order to define [X], we have to throw Agile out the window and create a **Big Plan Up Front**.
 Oops.
 That didn't work, did it?